Online Matching in Geometric Random Graphs: Introduction

-This choice of parametrization ensures that the expected degree of a vertex remains bounded, of order $c$ (neglecting the boundary effects).
+Note that under this parametrization, the expected degree of a vertex is of order $c$ (neglecting the boundary effects).
 In particular, the graph remains sparse and the online matching problem is not trivial.
-In the following, we shall also sometimes refer to geometric graphs $\text{Geom}(\mathcal{U},\mathcal{V},c,N)$ with pre-specified sets of vertices $\mathcal{U}$ and $\mathcal{V}$ and edges generated by the same process as in $\text{Geom}(c,N)$.